 Posted by Heart Hugger on Oct 20, 2021 12:00:00 AM

-While you may wake up an hour or two after surgery, most people take a while longer than that.
+While you may wake up an hour or two after surgery, most people take longer than that.
 Be prepared for a breathing tube that will be removed in 24 hours.
 It might be uncomfortable because you are unable to talk.
 If you are in an intense amount of pain, you can request pain medication.
-Lastly, there will be bandage covering your incisions which will stay for the next day or so.
+Lastly, there will be bandages covering your incisions which will stay for the next day or so.

 After heart surgery, your family can visit once 45 minutes has passed.
 Longer visits following this period must be organized around the ICU schedule.